KatieWolfram/manager_readme/readme.md

 - Slack: direct messages, channels
 - In person
 - Email
-- My personal cell (text) — please use this only in emergencies (my DRs and Jen have this number)
+- My personal cell (text) — please use this only in emergencies (my DRs and Manager have this number)

 Frequent, high-quality communication is essential to our work.
 Err on the side of over-communication (dial it up to 11!) and I will help you adapt downward from there.